andyjhayes/mono-c1-windows/README.md

 - It isn't developed or endorsed by either company.
 - It's provided with no warranty and it may not work on your system.
-- Future Capture One or Monogram updates might break this.
+- Future Capture One or Monogram updates might break it.
 - It's licensed under <a href="https://www.gnu.org/licenses/gpl-3.0.en.html">GPLv3</a>.
 Pull requests and issues are welcome :)